recursecenter/community/README.md

 ## Dependencies

 - Ruby
+- OpenJDK 8 (newer versions don't work)
+- Leiningen
+- Node (for tests)
 - Postgres
-- redis
-- leiningen
+- Redis
 - Elasticsearch 2.4
-- OpenJDK 8 (newer versions don't work)

 Also, note that because Community is tied to the Recurse Center API, you'll need to be a Recurser to run this.